redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/4.4-deploy-bare-metal-app/README.md

 ```

-Once complete, be sure to push your changes up to Gitea.
+Once complete, be sure to commit and push your changes up to the repo.

 ### Step 2 - Creating a Job Template